-notuced in calculations but not presented in this figure are 53 Individuals (\$3.3%) who selected I did not have any problems.
+neluded in calculations but not presented in this figure are 53 Individuals (\$5.3%) who selected I did not have any problems.

 Since respondents were permitted to select more than one celegory, the sum of all categories may exceed 100%.
-Out of the 159 individuals who responded to this question, 51 (32.1%) reported experiencing two or more barriers to obtaining housing.
-Excluded from calculations are 18 individuals who indicated they had not experienced any barriers to finding housing as well as at least one barrier.
+Out of the 159 included is who responded to this question, 51 (32.1%) reported experiencing two or more barriers to obtaining housing.
+Excluded from calculations are 18 individuals who indicated they had not experienced any barriers to finding housing as well.